astropy/astropy/docs/table/construct_table.rst

     override the existing ``data`` types.

 **numpy ndarray (homogeneous)**
+    If the ``data`` ndarray is 1-dimensional then it is treated as a single row table where each element of the array corresponds to a column.

-    The ``data`` ndarray must be at least 2-dimensional, with the first (left-most) index corresponding to row number (table length) and the second index corresponding to column number (table width).
+    If the ``data`` ndarray is at least 2-dimensional then the first (left-most) index corresponds to row number (table length) and the second index corresponds to column number (table width).
 Higher dimensions get absorbed in the shape of each table cell.

     If provided the ``names`` list must match the "width" of the ``data``